 Bake the pizza for 8-12 minutes or until cheese is bubbly and slightly browned.

 If you’re ready to make homemade gluten-free pizza crust, I hope you’ll give this recipe a go.
-You’ll be shocked at how easy it is to whip up a delicious gluten-free pizza at home – you’ll be kicking yourself for not doing this sooner.
+You’ll be shocked at how easy it is to whip up a delicious gluten-free pizza at home … and you’ll be kicking yourself for not doing this sooner.

 FAQs

-Dairy-Free: The crust is dairy free as-is, but if you want the pizza to be dairy free, you’ll want to use a dairy-free cheese like Daiya cheese shreds.
+Dairy-Free: The crust is dairy-free as-is, but if you want the pizza to be dairy-free, you’ll want to use a dairy-free cheese like Daiya cheese shreds.
+If you use a different flour, make sure it’s dairy-free as well.

 No Pizza Pan?
 If you don’t have a pizza pan, just shape the dough into a 10-12″ pizza on a baking sheet.
 You can even make your pizza oblong.

 Dough didn’t rise?
-This means your yeast is probably dead (check expiration date), or the water you used was too cold or too hot.
+This means your yeast is probably dead (check its expiration date), or the water you used was too cold or too hot.
 It might also mean your house is cold and therefore it will need more time to rise.
 The dough will rise quickly in warmer temperatures.
-It’s why I place my pizza pan on a warming mat while it’s rising.
-All my yeasty baked goods rise well when I use the warming mat.
+It’s why I place my pizza pan in a warming drawer or on a warming mat while it’s rising.
+You can also use the proofing setting on your oven.

-Can You Use Other 1:1 Flours?
-Yes, you can, but please note I haven’t tested this recipe with other flours so the measurements may not be as exact.
+Can You Use Other 1:1 Gluten-Free Flours?
+Yes, you can, but please note I haven’t tested this recipe with other flours, so the measurements may not need to be adjusted.

 Additional Recipes